 High Gas Prices and Clogging of the Network

-The reason for high gas prices and clogging of the ethereum network is a controversial practice employed by FCoin to get listed on their exchange.
+So, What is teh reason for high gas prices and clogging of the ethereum network?
+It is a controversial practice employed by FCoin to get listed on their exchange.
 Users are encouraged to vote for their favourite coin the via a process called “cumulative deposit number ranking”.
 What this means is that one transaction = one vote.
-Communities that want to get their coin listed on the exchange will end up sending many, many, many small transactions.
+Communities that want to get their coin listed on the exchange will end up sending many, many small transactions.

 With all these unnecessary transactions flooding the network, transaction costs have soared for legit users.
 Many people have taken to Reddit and Twitter to complain.
 However, the strategy for FCoin seems to be having the desired effect.
 They are getting their name out there and having people talk about the exchange.
 Although slightly underhanded and inconsiderate, it seems this is the marketing strategy that FCoin wants to employ.